arina-ust/twitter_bot_movie_reviews/README.md

-# Twitter bot that retweets tweets containing specfied keywords
+# Twitter bot that retweets tweets containing keywords

 This twitter bot retweets recent tweets from its timeline.